Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 Selected cookies or headers (depending on your Cache Settings)

-Because the cache key is based on request data, different values in a request can create different cache keys.
-This can result in multiple cached versions of the same page.
+Because the cache key can include request data, different values in a request can create different cached versions of the same page.

 Example Use Case